 We cannot teach people anything; we can only help them discover it within themselves.

 5. James Clerk Maxwell

 James Clerk Maxwell (13 June 1831 – 5 November 1879) was a Scottish scientist in the field of mathematical physics.
-His research in kinetics and electricity contributed in structuring modern Quantum mechanics and special relativity.
+His research in kinetics and electricity contributed to structuring modern Quantum mechanics and special relativity.

 Maxwell was a quiet child.
-At school he was at first regarded as shy and rather dull.
-He made no friendships and spent his occasional holidays in reading old ballads, drawing curious diagrams and making rude mechanical models.
+At school, he was at first regarded as shy and rather dull.
+He made no friendships and spent his occasional holidays in reading old ballads, drawing curious diagrams, and making rude mechanical models.
 His inconveniences followed him even to Edinburgh University where he additionally attempted to fit in and it wasn’t until he touched base in Cambridge that he blossomed.